ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 - You have [enabled the Sevice Usage API][9].
 - You have [enabled the Secret Manager API][10].
-- You are aware of [the costs for running instances on GCP Compute Engine][11] and of the costs of using the E4S Pro GCP marketplace VM image. <!-- FIXME: these need links when marketplace goes live -->
+- You are aware of [the costs for running instances on GCP Compute Engine][11] and of the costs of using the ParaTools Pro for E4S™ GCP marketplace VM image. <!-- FIXME: these need links when marketplace goes live -->
 - You are comfortable using the [GCP Cloud Shell][12], or are running locally (which will match this tutorial) and are familiar with SSH, a terminal and have [installed][13] and [initialized the gcloud CLI][14]